-As the attorneys at The Spitz Law Firm know, damages in most employment-related claims are generally based on back pay.
+As the attorneys at Spitz, The Employee’s Law Firm know, damages in most employment-related claims are generally based on back pay.
 Back pay represents the compensation the employee would have earned through the date of judgment but-for the wrongful termination.
 In some cases, however, courts also award the plaintiff front pay.
 Front pay represents the compensation the employee would have earned subsequent to the date of judgment but-for the wrongful termination.

 Front pay is an equitable remedy courts may award when it is determined reinstatement is no longer feasible.
 As the U.S. Court of Appeals for the Eighth Circuit stated: “Front pay is a disfavored remedy that may be awarded in lieu of reinstatement, but not in addition to it, where the circumstances make reinstatement impractical.”
 In other words, awards of front pay are substitutes for reinstatement.
 However, awards of front pay are always at least partially speculative as they necessarily rest upon predictions and assumptions about a plaintiff’s longevity, the likely duration of any future employment, the continued viability of the employer, ongoing efforts at mitigation, and many other factors.